luisher98/ubuntu-server-config/README.md

 # Ubuntu Server Configuration

-This repository contains scripts and configurations for setting up a development environment on Ubuntu 22.04 LTS or later.
-It includes deployment scripts for various applications and services.
+This repository contains scripts and configurations for setting up and deploying a video summary application on Ubuntu 22.04 LTS or later.
+It includes deployment scripts, Docker configurations, and GitHub Actions workflows for automated deployment.

 ## Prerequisites